Jewish Monuments in Athens Greece

 Vintage photograph of a group of Jewish people, including children, standing in front of the Acropolis in Athens, Greece, with scaffolding visible on the ancient structure in the background

-Greek Jewish family in Acropolis before 1940 – Credit US Holocaust Memorial Museum
+Greek Jewish family in the Acropolis before 1940 – Credit US Holocaust Memorial Museum

 Unique Jewish Monuments to Visit in Athens.Gathering of Jewish in Thessaloniki